CUBoulder-2019Sp-IML4HCI/FinalProject-AirBand/proposal.md

 **Week 15:** We reserve the last week to fine tune the system and allowing for extra time in case something ends up taking longer than we think.

 ## Stretch Goals
 Some of our stretch goals include providing a modular system for left-handed and right-handed people and implementing a time-dependent audience response element.
 The modular system will allow left-handed and right-handed people to play the instruments how they are most comfortable playing and the audience element would be a positive or negative response to how well the band is playing together.
+We may also add more fidelity into the motion of the air guitarist’s fingers.